thunderrabbit/barefoot_rob/content/events/2022/07/10slow-paced-hike-on-mt-takao-barefoot-challenge.ja.md

 # Summary:

-Slow Paced, possibly crowded, Barefoot Hike on Mt Takao
+Slow Paced, crowded, Barefoot Hike on Mt Takao

-10am July 10th (Sunday, so it will probably be crowded!)
+10am July 10th (Sunday, so it will be crowded!)

 Takaosanguchi Station